youjob13/growth/docker/docker-engine.md

 Shim allows container comunicate with containerd.
 Keep container STDIN and STDOUT streams open.
 Shim allows to replace runc with other low-level runtimes.

+## runc

+runcs one of the low-level runtime implementation of the OCI runtime-spec and expects to start containers from OCI-compliant bundles.